iamshadmirza/BlogsByShad/blogs/node-lesson6/index.md

 #### 4. util.callbackify

+It is basically opposite of what we doing in *util.promisify* function.
 It takes an async function (or a function that returns a Promise) and returns a function following the error-first callback style.
 Example:

 ```js
 const util = require('util');